 - Comment field – under the buttons for assigning status to tests, there is a comment field.
 It is convenient that the system has templates of frequently used comments.
 That is, the user does not need to constantly write them manually.
 In addition, you can add your own templates.
 This saves a lot of time.

-- Make changes to Test Run – you can add test run participants or increase the number of tests during testing.
+- Modifying execution variables – make changes to test run, you can add test run participants or increase the number of tests during testing.
 This is convenient when you have already realized after the start of testing that you need to test additional functionality.
 With this feature, you don’t need to create a new test run but can edit an existing one.

 - Test executions by step – if the test has prescribed steps, not just a description, you can assign a status to each.
 These statuses are saved until the end of the test run, and the manager can see exactly where the error occurred.
 As a result, it becomes clear that it is necessary to start a defect in a certain functionality and fix it.